raganwald-deprecated/homoiconic/2009-02-02/hopeless_egocentricity.md

 In Raymond Smullyan's delightful book on Combinatory logic, [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422), Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.

-One of his concepts is the Hopelessly Egocentric bird:
+One of his concepts is the Hopelessly Egocentric Bird:

 > We call a bird B _hopelessly egocentric_ if for _every_ bird `x`, `Bx = B`.
 This means that whatever bird `x` you call out to `B` is irrelevant; it only calls `B` back to you!
 Imagine that the bird's name is Bertrand.
 When you call out "Arthur," you get the response "Bertrand"; when you call out "Raymond," you get the response "Bertrand"; when you call out "Ann," you get the response "Bertrand."
 All this bird can ever think about is itself!

+Some folks have proposed that by making `nil` hopelessly egocentric, we can avoid the need for monadic idioms like `#andand`.
+Let's examine the idea and see what consequences this has.

 **object-oriented egocentricity**